mkm-cdnz/weird-guys/README.md

 > 2. **Strategic Focus on the Judiciary:** There will be a significant emphasis on the **judicial branch** (e.g., frequent mentions of judges, courts, rulings).
 I hypothesize that this is a strategic channel through which policy preferences on the issues above are articulated or anticipated.
 > 3. **Networked Keyword Relationships:** I expect to see a strong co-occurrence network between **judicial keywords** and keywords related to **reproductive rights, gender identity, and immigration.** This would visually illustrate the hypothesized strategic link between the judiciary and these policy areas.

-Over time, my methods and visualizations are subject to change, and the dataset is subject to grow, but my first steps were to
+Over time, my methods and visualizations are subject to change, and the dataset is subject to grow, but  steps were to
 1. [Count](https://docs.google.com/spreadsheets/d/1xhZPyUYXrsAF5z6kTfYSFieFw1R6JO1cmkVFakNu-uk/edit?gid=95626583#gid=95626583&range=A1) words
 2. [graph](https://lookerstudio.google.com/s/ngv-FD0AbXM) words
 3. select keywords & themes I believed to be significant